 honest, while at the same time be genuinely empathetic and caring in

 their demeanor?
 Not many I’m sure.
 He has patients with cancer and other

 serious life-threatening conditions, yet I get 1st prize for being “the sickest” just due to the sheer number of compounding health issues I have to contend with.
 This “sickest patient” comment hit me like a freight train.
 I came home and was decidedly

 ready to start trying to turn this ship around - slowly, but surely.

 And, as a result, the idea to create BeingInvisible.ca which I had been mulling over for 2 years was now suddenly front and center in my mind and had become a priority!

 I’m at a juncture in my life now.
 I have to accept what has happened to me, which I can tell you is not easy.
-I’m working on what I call, “Patrick .2.0”.
+I’m working on accepting the new version of me.
 Several years ago, I adopted the monicker “Bionic Man” because of all the metal implants I have.
 As a kid, the Six Million Dollar Man starring Lee Majors was one of my favourite shows.
 However, in my case, the “technology to rebuild” isn’t quite as good as it was in the ’70s (I’m kidding of course) so they have not been able to make me “better than he was before…better, stronger, faster…” It’s more like “worse, weaker, slower”!

 So, over the years, I’ve had to gradually let go of the old me that

 once was; the runner, swimmer, skier, skater, dancer, diver, lifeguard,